- Campus Life

 Answer: Applications received after the deadlines of October 15th (Spring matriculation) and February 15th (Summer or Fall matriculation) may be considered on a space-available basis for some programs.
-PROGRAMS THAT REQUIRE INTERVIEWS GENERALLY WILL NOT CONSIDER LATE APPLICATIONS.
-The following programs presently conduct interviews shortly after the application deadline: Counselor Education (all programs), School Psychology, Speech-Language Pathology, Literacy, Teaching and Learning, and M.S.T.
-Childhood and Adolescence Education.
-Candidates will be contacted by the program department about the interview date.
+Programs that require interviews generally will not accept late applications.
+The following programs presently conduct interviews shortly after the application deadline: School Psychology, Speech-Language Pathology, Student Affairs Counseling, and Clinical Mental Health Counseling.

 Answer: Yes.
 If the course(s) are appropriate for the degree program you've selected, you may be able to apply from 1 to 12 credit hours earned as a non-matriculated student toward a graduate degree.
 To avoid any disappointments, we strongly recommend that you discuss your plans with an advisor in the appropriate department before taking any courses.
 Please note that no more than 12 graduate credit hours taken as a non-matriculated student (including credits earned at Plattsburgh) may be applied toward a graduate degree at Plattsburgh.
 You should achieve a grade of B or higher in order to use these courses toward your degree.
 Remember: there is a risk to taking non-matriculated graduate coursework; you may not be accepted into the graduate program when you finally get around to applying.

 For more information about taking and registering for courses as a non-matriculated student, visit the Registrar's webpage and download the Non-Matriculated Student Registration Form.